 Church Birdhouse Plans

-The decorative cross on the steeple, and the drawer pull used as a perch, are optional, but along with the antique white paint, add a charming finishing touch to a country church birdhouse.
-The cross and drawer pull was purchased from an arts and crafts store.
+The decorative cross on the steeple and the drawer pull used as a perch are optional, along with the antique white paint.
+But the three accents combined added a charming finishing touch to the country church birdhouse.
+I purchased the cross and drawer pull from an arts and crafts store.

 Visit eBird to learn more about birds and discover the world of birding.